LYME DISEASE RECOVERY TIMELINE

 • Sleep disruption that gradually improves

-This pattern is expected—and does not necessarily indicate treatment failure.
+This pattern may occur during recovery and does not necessarily indicate treatment failure.

 To better understand this pattern, see Why Lyme symptoms come and go.